(BSc) Bachelor of Science

 Essays (Years 2 and 3)

-Oral and written practical reports (Years 1 and 2) Summer course (laboratory or field) reports (Year 2)
+Oral and written practical reports (Years 1 and 2).
+Laboratory or field reports (Year 2 and 3)

 Exercises in data analysis and interpretation (DAI), (Years 2 and 3)